canopas/splito/README.md

 <p align="center"> <a href="https://canopas.com/contact"> <img src="./Screenshots/banner.png"></a></p>

 # Splito - Divide, Conquer & Enjoy Together! 💰
-Simplifying group expense management is easy and fair among friends and family with advanced tracking and splitting features.
+Simplifying group expense management is easy and fair among friends and family with advanced tracking, splitting, and settlement features.

 <img src="./Screenshots/SplitoCover.png"/>

 ## Overview

 Splito is an open-source expense tracking and splitting application inspired by Splitwise.
-It simplifies the management of shared expenses, making it easy for users to track and split costs among friends, family, or group members.
+It simplifies the management of shared expenses, making it easy for users to track, split, and settle costs among friends, family, or group members.

-Whether for a group trip, shared household bills, or any other collective expense, Splito ensures fairness and transparency in cost-sharing with its user-friendly interface and robust features.
+Whether it's a group trip, shared household bills, or any other collective expense, Splito ensures fairness and transparency in cost-sharing with its user-friendly interface and robust features.
+Users can effortlessly manage debts and settle up payments within their groups.

 ## Download App
 <img src="./Screenshots/AppStore.png" width="200"></img>